pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 If you are more experienced with testing, you can use `Hypothesis <https://hypothesis.readthedocs.io/en/latest/>`_ to automatically generate example dataframes.
 We provide a number of dataframe-generating strategies in ``janitor.testing_utils.strategies``.

-If you're wondering why we don't have to implement the method chaining portion, it's because we use the ``register_dataframe_method`` from ``pandas-flavor``, which registers the function as a pandas dataframe method.

 Submit Feedback
 ^^^^^^^^^^^^^^^^^